alienresident/Video-Portfolio/README.md

 	$w = 768;
 	$h = 432;

+The standard dimensions of the player.
+Not used if `$responsive` is set to true

 #### server config
 	$dir = 'video';
 	$playerurl = 'player.php';
 	$root_dir = '';

+Where the videos are.
+If you want to change `player.php` to something else i.e. `videos.php` be sure to update the `$playerurl` here.
+If your player is in a subdirectory add the correct relative path to root dir where the css, php, and javascript files are i.e. If you need to go up one level then `$root_dir = '../';`

 #### page elements

 * Set the name of the website and the style sheet.